Urine albumin-creatinine ratio (uACR)

 Types

-There are three different types of tests available to test your uACR.
-The quantitative uACR test is the most preferred initial test for people at high risk for kidney disease because it offers the best balance of precision and convenience.
+There are four different types of tests available to test your uACR.
+The quantitative uACR test is the most preferred initial test for adults at high risk for kidney disease because it offers the most precision while also being convenient.
+The National Kidney Foundation supports semi-quantitative uACR testing for adults at increased risk for kidney disease when access to quantitative testing is limited.
+Semi-quantitative tests offer less precision but more convenience since they can be done at home or in a doctor’s office.

 Quantitative urine albumin-creatinine ratio (uACR)